Sophos Partner Roadshow 2023

 Outdoor with 2.4 GHz and 5 GHz frequency band

-The new Access Points will no longer be manageable through the firewall, but only through Sophos Central or directly through the access point web interface or app.
+The new Access Points will no longer be manageable via the firewall, but only via Sophos Central or directly via the Access Point web interface or the app.

-Sophos Central is of course the recommended way to go here.
-Nevertheless, as with the switches, there is a subscription, which will be about 10% of the access point price.
+Sophos Central is of course the recommended way here.
+Nevertheless, as with the Switches, there is a subscription, which will be about 10% of the Access Point price.

 Roadmap

-The roadmap is a very sensitive topic with certain Sophos people (not the technicians), who are rather relaxed about it.
-If you are in the tech bubble, you know this from the big companies.
-There is a keynote and it is reported which software features can be expected until the next keynote in the following year.
-They talk about it openly.
+The roadmap is a very tricky topic for certain Sophos people (not the technicians) who take it more lightly.
+If you’re in the tech bubble, you’re familiar with this from large companies.
+There’s a keynote, and it’s reported which software features can be expected until the next keynote in the following year.
+It’s openly discussed.

-Sophos is a little more cautious.
-They have a roadmap, but they don’t want it to be public because the features on it might never come.
-We’ve had that many times in the past, and some customers can’t deal with it, and some Sophos employees also have their problems with it.
+At Sophos, people are a bit more cautious.
+Although there is a roadmap, they don’t want it to be public because the features on it might never come.
+We have seen this many times in the past, and some customers cannot deal with it, and some Sophos employees also have problems with it.

-I know that many readers would like some fodder here to see what is happening with Sophos and the products they have bought.
-If nothing comes for a long time and you wait for release after release for improvements, but nothing happens, you quickly switch to a competitor when you renew.
-Fortinet is currently doing well and is not looking bad in Gartner’s rankings either.
+I know that many readers would like some food for thought here to see what is happening at Sophos and with the products they have purchased.
+If nothing happens for a long time and you wait for improvements release after release, but nothing happens, you quickly switch to a competitor at renewal time.
+Currently, Fortinet is doing well and is also well-positioned at Gartner.

-So without sharing details here, as we’ve been muzzled and we’re tired of discussions to make our point with Sophos, I’ll leave it and summarise the info that is known but perhaps not to everyone and also say what’s not coming.
+Without being allowed to disclose details here, as we have been muzzled and are tired of arguing our point with Sophos, I will leave it at that and summarize the information that is known but perhaps not to everyone, and also say what is not coming.

 Firewall

-• Finally, the GUI is also designed for widescreen monitors and the annoying white area disappears.
+- Finally, the GUI will also be adapted for widescreen monitors, and the annoying white space will disappear.

-• The ZTNA Connector then goes directly onto the firewall, which makes the topic exciting for many smaller companies without a hypervisor or KVM.
-Unfortunately, however, the connector is limited to a miserly 15 GB of traffic per user per month, which makes it uninteresting again for many.
+- The ZTNA Connector will then come directly to the firewall, making the topic interesting for many smaller companies without a hypervisor or KVM.
+Unfortunately, the connector is limited to a stingy 15 GB of traffic per user per month, which again makes it unattractive for many.

 Switches

-The Sophos switches have now been available since December 2021.
-Unfortunately, there is no news here about the integration of MDR or Synchronised Security.
-Many would like to see a core switch here too, but this is not an issue for Sophos at the moment.
+The Sophos Switches have been available since December 2021.
+Unfortunately, there is no news here regarding the integration of MDR or Synchronized Security.
+Many would also like a core switch here, but this is currently not an issue at Sophos.

 Conclusion

-The roadshow was great for us in that we could chat with people again without delays or bad camera images.
-Of course, we already knew the information about the products.
-We demand this of ourselves, as we only deal with Sophos products on a daily basis.
+The roadshow was great for us in that we could finally chat informally with people again without delay or poor camera images.
+We were of course already familiar with the product information.
+This is the standard we set for ourselves, as we deal exclusively with Sophos products every day.

-However, mixed feelings remain.
-On the one hand, Sophos has developed a solid ecosystem, which is now being worked on diligently and improvements are constantly being made.
-On the other hand, Sophos has annoyed many customers with the long development times without an outlook, product discontinuations and price increases.
+Nevertheless, there are mixed feelings.
+On the one hand, Sophos has developed a solid ecosystem that is now being diligently worked on and constantly improved.
+On the other hand, Sophos has angered many customers with long development times without prospects, product discontinuations, and price increases.

-Nevertheless, we are confident at this stage, as the legacy products have been or will soon be dismantled, that future developments will come faster and will not be years in coming.
-The foundation of the platform is in place and individual products like MDR are already phenomenal.
-Others like switches, ZTNA, firewall still need a few updates and will be.
+Nevertheless, we are confident at this point that, since the legacy products have been or will soon be phased out, future developments will come faster and will no longer take years.
+The platform’s foundation has been laid, and individual products like MDR are already phenomenal.
+Others like Switches, ZTNA, Firewall still need a few updates and will then also be.

 Feedback

 We welcome detailed feedback on what you currently like and what features you miss.
-We’ll be happy to pass the feedback on to Sophos, collect all the suggestions and create a blog post with the most requested features, or more precisely, the features that would make Sophos products better.
+We are happy to forward the feedback to Sophos, collect all suggestions, and create a blog post with the most frequently requested features, or more precisely, the features that would make Sophos products better.